Redback-Operations/redback-orion/Player_Tracking/tennis_tracking/tennis-pose-detection/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Here's how:
+Please follow the standard contribution guidelines:

-1. Fork the repo
+1. Fork the repository from [GitHub](https://github.com/HarshBhanot7/redback-orion).
-2. Create a feature branch
+2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit and push
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
-4. Open a PR!
+5. Open a pull request.

 ---